01 of 06

 The ritual of pairing tea, cake, and sandwiches in the afternoon dates to the early 1800s when the 7th Duchess of Bedford scheduled tea with her well-heeled acquaintances to bridge the gap between breakfast and dinner.

 Now tea rooms and posh hotels throughout the country offer their take on this age-old tradition and London is home to over 250 afternoon tea venues.
 The full experience starts with finger sandwiches (typically cucumber, egg and cress, and smoked salmon) followed by scones served with jam and clotted cream and a selection of individual cakes, all washed down with a choice of tea.

 London's top hotels usually serve loose leaf tea in beautiful teapots with the sweet and savory treats presented on tiered plates.
-For a luxury spread, head to one of the city's high-end hotels like the Ritz, Claridge's, the Savoy or the Dorchester.
+For a luxury spread, head to one of the city's high-end hotels like the Ritz, Claridge's, or the Savoy.
 Or fill up after a culture fix at Kensington Palace (where tea is served in the Orangery) or the National Gallery (where the tea room overlooks Trafalgar Square).Continue to 3 of 6 below.

 03 of 06